tmurakami/mockito4k/README.md

 }
 ```

-Although Kotlin does not have checked exceptions, Mockito cannot stub the function to throw a checked exception that does not match the method signature.
-Therefore, we extended `willThrow` function to be able to throw any exception without `@Throws` annotation.
+You can use `willThrow` function to make a function throw any checked exceptions without `@Throws` annotation.

 ```kotlin
 interface Foo {